 We have all the usual alerts running from CCH Practice Management, like reminders for the weekly timesheets.
-If the previous week hasn’t been completed then on Day 1 of the following week you get a warning.
-Another is sent on Day 2, then on Day
+If the previous week hasn’t been completed then on day 1 of the following week you get a warning.
+Another is sent on day 2, then on day 3 the staff partner is sent a copy!
+This alert keeps track of all completed and outstanding timesheets and the days or weeks that have elapsed.
+The whole process is very tightly managed but it doesn’t need any manual intervention – no one has to physically run off reports or chase people up.

 Because we have this internal system we’ve been ahead of the curve in using dates like this as a trigger but, as more of the Wolters Kluwer software applications are brought into CCH Central, this kind of alert will become available to everyone.